adshares/adshares-docs/protocol/infrastructure/infra_dsi.rst

 and other entities within the :ref:`Adshares Ecosystem <protocol-definitions-ecosystem>`:

 * :ref:`Demand-Side Infrastructure <protocol-dsi>` calls :ref:`Creative Tagging Platform <protocol-definitions-ctp>` to tag the :ref:`Creatives <protocol-definitions-creative>` that remain under its control.
+This is needed for :ref:`Demand-Side Platform <protocol-definitions-dsp>` to be able to properly define its
+  :ref:`Demand-Side Inventory <protocol-synchronization-demandinventory>`.
 * :ref:`Demand-Side Infrastructure <protocol-dsi>` calls :ref:`Site Tagging Platform <protocol-definitions-stp>` to verify tags assigned to :ref:`Sites <protocol-definitions-site>` by :ref:`Supply-Side Infrastructure <protocol-definitions-ssi>`.
 * :ref:`Demand-Side Infrastructure <protocol-dsi>` calls :ref:`Context Platform <protocol-definitions-cp>` to retrieve